-- It means adhering firmly and devotedly, as to a person, cause, or idea; loyal.
+- It means adhering firmly and devotedly, to a person, cause, or idea; loyal.

-When faithfulness or trust is not quickly restored, more deceptions and dishonesty may kicks in and it may end up with chaos.
+When faithfulness or trust is not quickly restored, more deceptions and dishonesty may continue to kick in and it may end up in total chaos.

-- Jacob also reaped what he had sown, by encountering unfaithfulness from Laban
+- Jacob also reaped what he had previously sown, by encountering payback unfaithfulness from Laban

-- Retaliation is not the best way to restore faithfulness, but surrender to the will and mind of Jesus Christ.
+- A Payback or retaliation is not the best way to restore faithfulness in Christ’s kingdom but to be surrendered to the will and mind of Jesus Christ.